 A student is expected to be present at all classes.
 Regular class attendance is necessary in order for a student to achieve the desired standard of academic achievement.
 Irregular attendance normally results in lower levels of achievement.
+This policy does not relieve the student of contacting instructors as soon as possible.

 It is University policy that each instructor determine and communicate the attendance requirements for the class.
 Only the instructor can excuse missed classes or assignments.
-An Attendance Policy Appeals Committee exists to hear appeals if a student cannot resolve his or her situation with the instructor and/or instructor's Division Head.
+An Attendance Policy Appeals Committee exists to hear appeals if a student cannot resolve his or her situation with the instructor and/or instructor's Dean.